iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 The method `on` expects two arguments: Event name and callback.
 Event name to recognize which Event to listen/emit and callback specifies what to do with it.
 Here, we are just logging the `headers` Event.
 Let's see what we got:-
 ![header log](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/websocket-basics/header.png)
 This is our HTTP header and this is exactly what's going on behind the scenes.
 Let's break it down to better understand this.
 * First things you will notice is that we got the status code `101`.
-You may have seen `200`, `201`, `404`, etc but this is different. `101` is actually the Switching Protocols status code.
-It says **"Hey, I waana upgarde"**.
+You may have seen `200`, `201`, `404` status code but this is looks different. `101` is actually the Switching Protocols status code.
+It says **"Hey, I wanna upgarde"**.
 * Second line shows the Upgrade information.
-It specifies that it wants to upgrade to `websocket`.
+It specifies that it wants to upgrade to `websocket` protocol.
 * This is actually what happens during the handshake.
 Browser uses the `HTTP` connection to establish the connection using `HTTP/1.1` protocol and then it `Upgrade` it to `websocket` protocol.

 Now this will make more sense.
 > `Headers` Event is emitted before the response headers are written to the socket as part of the handshake.
 This allows you to inspect/modify the headers before they are sent.

+>Which means you can modify the Header to accept, reject or anything else as you like.
+By default, it accepts the request.

 Similarly we can add one more event `connection` which is emitted when the handshake is complete.
 We will send a message to Client upon successfully establishing a connection.
 Let's see how :-
 ```javascript